Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress21/08/2023

-"It's heartbreaking to see 21-24 year old men who have lost their feet or even their entire legs because of landmines.
+"It's heartbreaking to see 21-24 year old men who have lost their feet or even their lower legs because of landmines.
 Even if they survive, they will have to use prosthetics for the rest of their lives," said military doctor Dmytro Mialkovskyi, who works at a hospital in Zaporizhzhia, southern Ukraine.

 He said the number of mine-related injuries he has treated since the start of the counteroffensive in June is much higher than during his time in Kherson and Kramatorsk, or in Zaporizhzhia last year.
 The hospital receives at least two mine-related injuries a day, and on peak days it can reach 11, including amputations.